Luke Waterfall: Grimsby Town

 The same day, Waterfall signed for League Two club Grimsby Town on a two-year contract.

 Ian Holloway was replaced as manager by Paul Hurst, but neither could prevent Grimsby from being relegated back to the National League at the end of the 2020–21 season.

 On 28 May 2022, Waterfall scored twice including a 119th minute winner in extra-time of the semi-final play-off against Wrexham at the Racecourse Ground, helping Grimsby win 5–4 to reach the final.
 Waterfall captained the Mariners in the 2022 National League play-off final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.

 Waterfall was voted into the National League Team of the Season for the 2021–22 season, alongside teammate John McAtee.
 On 17 June 2022, Waterfall signed a new two-year contract to keep him at Blundell Park until the summer of 2024.

 Waterfall was part of the Grimsby team that reached the FA Cup quarter-finals for the first time since 1939, mirroring the progress he made with Lincoln in 2016.
 He played the full 90 minutes of the 2–1 win away at Premier League side Southampton that secured that achievement.

 Hartlepool United

 On 25 January 2024, it was announced that Waterfall had signed for Hartlepool United.
 Early in his Hartlepool career, he formed a strong centre-back partnership with Tom Parkes.

 He was named as Hartlepool's club captain at the start of the 2023–24 season.
 In August 2024, he received red cards in successive home matches.
 At the end of the 2024–25 season, it was announced that he would be released by Hartlepool at the end of his contract.

 Worksop Town

 On 9 June 2025, Waterfall joined recently promoted Worksop Town of National League North on an 18-month deal.

+Coaching career

+On 1 June 2026, Waterfall cancelled his contract with Worksop Town to join National League club Boston United as assistant manager to Paul Hurst, Waterfall's former manager at Grimsby Town.